Skip to content

 4. GRE/GMAT exam is optional.

-5. Letters of Recommendation – Two letters of recommendation are required for the MSIS Online application.
-For applicants who have one or more years of professional, full-time work experience, we strongly recommend at least one recommendation come from a current or former employer.
+5. Letter of Recommendation – One letter of recommendation is required for the MSIS Online application.
+For applicants who have one or more years of professional, full-time work experience, we strongly recommend the recommendation come from a current or former employer.

 6. Professional Resume - Applicants will be asked to upload a business resume that includes your employment history in reverse chronological order, with titles, dates, and whether you worked part-time or full-time.
 Please note that the MSIS Online program does not have a minimum work experience requirement for admission.